A BRIEF BIRNBECK TIMELINE

 1846 - Work starting on a suspension bridge out to the island.
 However, this proved problematic with strikes and bad weather forcing the project's engineer into bankruptcy and the project to be abandoned.

-1864 - A foundation stone for a new pier was laid, following a successful campaign to raise £20,000.
+1864 - A foundation stone for a new pier was laid, following a successful campaign to raise £20,000 via a share scheme.

 1866 - The main bridge to the island was completed.

-5th June 1867 - The pier was officially opened - the day was declared to be a public holiday in the town.
+5th June 1867 - The pier was officially opened - the day was declared to be a public holiday in Weston-super-Mare.

 1872 -The original North Jetty was used for the first time.

 1882 - The first lifeboat was stationed on the island.
-This was hung from davits, possibly on the South side.
+This was hung from davits, on the Nouth side of the pier at the island end.

-1885 - 1890 - Amusements and Fairground attractions were added to the island.
+1885 to 1890 - Amusements and fairground attractions were added to the island.

 1888 - The first permanent lifeboat house was built on the North side of the pier.

-Boxing Day 1897 - Most of the structures on the island were destroyed by fire.
+Boxing Day 1897 - (Actually Monday 27th December) Most of the structures on the island were destroyed by fire.
+It was said that children, having a pillow fight, knocked over a paraffin lamp, and this set fire to the furnishings.

-Circa August 1898 - Replacement buildings, designed by Hans Price, who was responsible for many of Weston's most notable buildings, were completed.
+Circa August 1898 - Replacement pavilion buildings were completed, these were designed by Hans Price, who was also the notable architect for many of Weston's other most important buildings.

-10th September 1903 - The original wooden North Jetty was practically destroyed by the 'Great Gale'.
-The Low-Water Jetty was also severely damaged.
+10th September 1903 - The original wooden 1870/72 North Jetty was practically destroyed by the 'Great Gale'.
+The Low-Water Jetty was also severely damaged, rendering it unusable.

-1909 - The pier was extended by constructing a large concrete platform on the South side, extending the pier area by over an acre.
-The Low-Water Jetty was finally repaired
+1909 - The pier was extended by constructing a large platform on the South side, extending the pier area by over an acre.
+The Low-Water Jetty was finally repaired.
+The extension was poorly built, and was condemned soon afterwards.

 1916 - The Low-Water Jetty was taken out of service.